leeturner/hugo-devresume-theme/README.md

 * The ability to customise the titles for the different sections of the CV
 * Updated to the latest font awesome version

+If the original repo continues to be maintained I am more than happy to put a PR out for these changes if the original author thinks they are useful.

 ## Screenshot